SystemsApproach/book/README.rst

    cd ~/systemsapproach
    git clone https://github.com/systemsapproach/book.git
    cd book
-   git submodule init
-   git submodule update

 The build process is stored in the ``Makefile`` and requires Python be installed.
 The ``Makefile`` will create a virtualenv (``doc_venv``) which installs the documentation generation toolset.

 To generate HTML in ``_build/html``,  run ``make html``.

-To get a live reload in your browser (refreshes on file save), run ``make reload``.

 To check the formatting of the book, run ``make lint``.